-If you are self-nominating, you may skip the nomination form and begin your Application Portfolio at our Awards Management website.
+If you are self-nominating, you may skip the nomination form and begin your Application Portfolio.

 Only one Application Portfolio per team is required.
 Individual team members do not need to submit Application Portfolios.

 NOTE: Applicants are advised to ask for recommendation letters from those individuals who can speak to the impact of their initiative, in order to highlight how these have benefited their respective organizations, and the greater DC community.